Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonlinear Contributions to the Observed Viscosity

 \subsection{Numerical Verification}

 We now test the validity of the theoretical prediction in Eq.~\eqref{eq:obs_eta_fns} by comparing it with DNS of the fluctuating NS equations.
-By simulating the full nonlinear dynamics and retaining the advection term $(\bm{v} \cdot \nabla) \bm{v}$, our DNS captures the full-order nonlinear effects, thereby enabling a direct validation of the one-loop RG approximation.
+By simulating the full nonlinear dynamics, our DNS captures nonlinear effects to all orders, thereby enabling a direct quantitative test of the one-loop RG prediction.